Electrical fault: Symmetric fault

-A symmetric or balanced fault affects each of the phases equally.
+A symmetric fault, also known as balanced fault, affects each of the phases equally.
 In transmission line faults, roughly 5% are symmetric.
 These faults are rare compared to asymmetric faults.
-Two kinds of symmetric fault are line to line to line (L-L-L) and line to line to line to ground (L-L-L-G).
+There are two kinds of symmetric fault, which are line-to-line-to-line (L-L-L) and line-to-line-to-line-to-ground (L-L-L-G).
 Symmetric faults account for 2 to 5% of all system faults.
 However, they can cause very severe damage to equipment even though the system remains balanced.

+Internal fault and external fault

+Many pieces of the grid equipment can develop internal problems.
+For these devices, the faults can be classified into internal and external faults.
+An internal fault is a fault developed inside the device; an external fault is a fault developed outside the device.
+As an example of the internal fault, a transformer might develop overpressure inside its containment vessel with the root cause (for example, local overheating) not triggering any other alarms.
+For the same transformer, an overload condition would represent an external fault.

 Bolted fault

-One extreme is where the fault has zero impedance, giving the maximum prospective short-circuit current.
-Notionally, all the conductors are considered connected to ground as if by a metallic conductor; this is called a "bolted fault".
+A bolted fault, notionally, is a fault in which all the conductors are considered connected to ground as if by a metallic conductor, and the fault has zero impedance, giving the maximum prospective short-circuit current.
 It would be unusual in a well-designed power system to have a metallic short circuit to ground but such faults can occur by mischance.
-In one type of transmission line protection, a "bolted fault" is deliberately introduced to speed up operation of protective devices.
+In some types of transmission line protection, a bolted fault is deliberately introduced to speed up operation of protective devices.

-Ground fault (earth fault)
+Ground fault

-A ground fault (earth fault) is any failure that allows unintended connection of power circuit conductors with the earth.
+A ground fault, also known as earth fault, is any failure that allows unintended connection of power circuit conductors with the earth.
 Such faults can cause objectionable circulating currents, or may energize the housings of equipment at a dangerous voltage.
 Some special power distribution systems may be designed to tolerate a single ground fault and continue in operation.
 Wiring codes may require an insulation monitoring device to give an alarm in such a case, so the cause of the ground fault can be identified and remedied.
 If a second ground fault develops in such a system, it can result in overcurrent or failure of components.
-Even in systems that are normally connected to ground to limit overvoltages, some applications require a Ground Fault Interrupter or similar device to detect faults to ground.
+Even in systems that are normally connected to ground to limit overvoltages, some applications require a ground fault interrupter or similar device to detect faults to ground.